By News Team

 Who are the Strictly 2021 contestants?

-The first to be revealed was McFly singer Tom Fletcher, who will be hoping to follow in the footsteps of his wife Giovanna Fletcher, who was crowned queen of the jungle on the most recent series of I’m A Celebrity.
+The first celebrity to be revealed in the Strictly Come Dancing 2021 line up was McFly singer Tom Fletcher, who will be hoping to follow in the footsteps of his wife Giovanna Fletcher, who was crowned queen of the jungle on the most recent series of I’m A Celebrity.
 Tom’s McFly bandmate Harry Judd also won Strictly back in 2011, so he’s got a lot to live up to.

 Next to be revealed was comedian and actor Robert Webb, best known for his double-act alongside David Mitchell and their work together in sitcom Peep Show.
 Robert has appeared in a handful of panel shows but how will he fare on the dancefloor?
 He’ll be joined by TV presenter AJ Odudu, who was the third celebrity to be announced.
 She has hosted the likes of Big Brother’s Bit on the Side and The Voice.